We'd like to share eight photography ideas for kids that will help you develop your own photography style.

 Using some of the photos from the link above, let's move through a few to see how each photographer's style is recognized.

-Photographer and mother Elena Shumilova's style can be seen in the three photos below.
+Photographer and mother Elena Shumilova's style can be seen in the two photos below.
 Common elements in her photos: softness, use of morning/evening sunlight, a feeling of fantasy, and an attraction to nature.

 You can see more of her work on her 500 px page.